What is stainless steel etching?

 Stainless steel etching is a subtractive metal machining process which uses etchant chemistry to produce complex, highly accurate metal components.
 It offers a cost-effective alternative to stamping, punching, laser and waterjet cutting thin gauge metals up to 1.5mm thick.

-Precision Micro photo etches a wide range of austenitic (300) and martensitic (400) series stainless steel grades from stock.
+Precision Micro photo chemically etches a wide range of austenitic (300) and martensitic (400) series stainless steel grades from stock.
 We also machine specialist stainless steel grades, including Sandvik Chromflex strip steels and nickel chrome, and work with customer-supplied steels.

 We etch more than two million stainless steel components each month

-- Safety-critical springs and flexures used in satellites, ABS braking, biosensors and fuel injection can now flex millions of times because photo etching does not alter fatigue strength, recoil and the flatness of spring steel.
+- Safety-critical springs and flexures used in satellites, ABS braking, biosensors and fuel injection can now flex millions of times because chemical etching does not alter fatigue strength, recoil and the flatness of spring steel.